Last Updated on April 19, 2023

 You’ll need to book a tour with an agency in Placencia.
-I chose Nite Wind Tours for mine.
-It’s a half-day trip, starting with a boat ride on the river then a short trek.
+I chose Nite Wind Tours for mine and it went great, I highly recommend them for that experience.

-The Monkey River tour starts in Placencia with a short boat ride to the entrance of the river, stopping at the village to pick up the local guide.
+The Monkey River tour starts in Placencia with a short boat ride to the entrance of the river, stopping at the Monkey River Town to pick up the local guide.
 Howler monkeys are not the only animals you’ll see during the day.
 Once you enter the Monkey River, the guide will start to look out for iguanas, crocodiles, birds, turtles, and bats.

 The boat ride through the river is fantastic, once you pass the village there’s nothing, just lush jungle and birds singing.

 The second part of the Monkey River tour is a trek through the jungle.
-There’s not a unique trail everyone follows, so it’s not overcrowed.
+There’s not a unique trail everyone follows, so it’s not overcrowded.
 The guide will look for monkeys and go wherever they are.
-Usually, monkeys stay near the river so you won’t have to walk to deep into the jungle.
+Usually, monkeys stay near the river so you won’t have to walk too deep into the jungle.